Privacy-Preserving Federated Learning with Differentially Private Hyperdimensional Computing: Introduction

+\begin{enumerate} \item We introduce FedHDPrivacy, a novel and explainable framework that integrates HD with DP within a FL structure, ensuring robust privacy protection and model interpretability. \item Our framework accurately tracks cumulative noise from previous communication rounds and determines the incremental noise required, ensuring compliance with DP guarantees while avoiding unnecessary noise addition. \item FedHDPrivacy demonstrates adaptability to dynamic IoT environments by enabling continuous learning without performance degradation, effectively balancing privacy, accuracy, and efficiency. \item The proposed framework outperforms existing FL methods --- Federated Averaging (FedAvg), Federated Proximal (FedProx), Federated Normalized Averaging (FedNova), and Federated Optimization (FedOpt) --- in accuracy (up to 37\%) and computational efficiency, as validated through extensive experiments using real-world IoT manufacturing data. \item We provide a comprehensive analysis of hyperparameter effects, including hypervector size and privacy budget, on model performance, training time, and energy efficiency, offering insights into practical implementations of privacy-preserving FL systems. \end{enumerate}

 The remainder of this paper is structured as follows: Section~\ref{sec:Related Work} reviews existing FL frameworks, examines DP as a mechanism for safeguarding ML models in FL, and explores the integration of HD with FL and DP.
 In Section~\ref{sec:Preliminary}, we define key concepts related to HD and DP.
 Section~\ref{sec:Research Methodology} outlines the proposed FedHDPrivacy framework and its implementation.
 Section~\ref{sec:Experimental Design} details the experimental setup used in a real-world IoT scenario.
 The results of the experiments are presented and analyzed in Section~\ref{sec:Experimental Results}.
 Finally, Section~\ref{sec:Conclusions and Future Work} summarizes the contributions of this work in developing privacy-preserving FL models for IoT and offers suggestions for future research directions.
+The variables used throughout this work are summarized in Table~\ref{table:notation}.